PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 		AVG|240|37|N/A|55.99
 		```

-	1. Plot from the time series data.
+	1. Plot from the time series data, and generate result report.
 	    Please see [here](./result/README.md)